 To enable us to recognise your device so you don’t have to give the same information repeatedly;

 To recognise that you may have requested that we remember your username and password so you don’t need to enter your details each time you visit the site;

 To ensure that if you are purchasing a product or service via our websites, your experience is smooth and secure;

 To record what people like and don’t like on the website and the popularity of various elements of the website so that we can ensure that it works properly at points of high usage.

 Our websites contain advertising and all advertising that is served on our websites will be clearly marked with the word ‘Advertisement’.

 Analytics on our Websites

 Google Analytics provide anonymised statistical information for us.
 They process IP addresses and information from cookies used on our sites so we know how many page views we have, how many users we have, what browsers they are using (so we can target our resources in the right way to maximise compatibility for the majority of our users) and, in some cases, in which country, city or region they are located.
 Importantly, this statistical information also allows us to determine how much we should charge for advertising, and if we are hitting our target audience.
 If we didn’t have these measurement tools to enable us to get our sums right on the advertising we would have less money to spend on improving our sites’ content.

-The advertisements on our sites are served a number of third party ad serving provider, Google Analytics.
-The cookies accompanying the adverts allow them and their advertisers to monitor the effectiveness of the ads (e.g. by using statistical analysis cookies).
+On our website, we have integrated Google AdWords.
+Google AdWords is a service for Internet advertising that allows NZF to place ads in Google search engine results and the Google advertising network.
+The cookies accompanying the adverts allow Google and their partner advertisers to monitor the effectiveness of the ads (e.g. by using statistical analysis cookies).